 The Sacramento Metropolitan Air Quality Management District (SMAQMD) in coordination with the Sacramento Area Council of Governments has adopted new SECAT Guidelines to promote advanced technology vehicles.

 2018 SECAT Guidelines

 These newly approved guidelines eliminate the ability to receive funding to purchase conventional diesel trucks with funding only available for advanced technology vehicles.
 Parties interested in advanced technology vehicles are encouraged to apply under the new SECAT Guidelines.

-Owners are encouraged to download and complete an application or contact a local truck dealer for more information.
-If you have questions regarding the SECAT guidelines, please contact Kristian Damkier at (916) 874-4892 or email@example.com.
+Owners are encouraged to fill out the online application form or download, complete, print, and mail an application form or contact a local truck dealer for more information.
+If you have questions regarding the SECAT guidelines, please contact Kristian Damkier at (916) 874-4892 or firstname.lastname@example.org.